lancerael/wf-space-program/README.md

 - `Component.test.ts` - the unit tests for the component
 - `Component.style.tsx` - styled component code
 - `Component.styles.types.ts` - typescript types and interfaces for the style
+- `Component.stories.ts` - storybook doc examples

+NOTE #1: I have set up the `Button` component as a standalone package, to show how the monorepo might look.
+On a successful PR, we could use the CI/CD pipleines to build and publish a new NPM package for each component.
+NOTE #2: I have only added unit test coverage for helpers and atoms.

 ## Features